Fish Tank Setup Guide for Beginners

 Simple Maintenance

 Good maintenance is regular and simple.
-Water changes, light gravel cleaning, and keeping the filter running properly do most of the work.
+Water changes, light gravel cleaning, basic testing, and keeping the filter running properly do most of the work.

 Water Changes